 One misconception when you talk about high- and low-risk evacuations is that we are referring to the patient being in a high or low risk situation.
 This is not the case.
 The risk we are talking about pertains to the rescuers.
 What we’re really asking ourselves “is this emergency important enough that we should put the rescuers themselves at risk?”

 “Low-risk” evacuations are not as time sensitive so they can be performed over more time.
 For example, rather than having a helicopter or float plane meet you on the river, your group might paddle the patient to a portage trail that connects to an access road, where an ambulance could meet you.
-For example, a stable, fractured ankle, while painful and something you can’t fix in the wilderness, usually isn’t life threatening.
+A stable, fractured ankle, while painful and something you can’t fix in the wilderness, usually isn’t life threatening.

 Here is the simple way to know if an emergency requires a high risk evacuation: if any of the ABC’s are in jeopardy, a fast evacuation is needed.
 The ABC’s stand for: A – Airways | B – Breathing | C – Circulation | These three systems keep the body alive, so anything threatening them is an emergency and typically requires a high-risk evacuation.
 Chest wounds, heart attacks, anaphylactic shock, broken femur, drowning, severe hypothermia – these are just a few examples of situations that could be a high-risk evacuation.